Dark Energy Survey Year 3 Results: A 2.7% measurement of Baryon Acoustic Oscillation distance scale at redshift 0.835: Tests on Mocks

 As discussed before we expect our fiducial result to come from the combination of ACF and APS.
 For combining these two highly correlated statistics we put forward two slightly different methods, presented in Sec.~\ref{sec:comb}.
-The combined statistic from both combination methods are shown in Table \ref{tab:combined_mocktest}.
+The combined statistic from both combination methods are shown in \autoref{tab:combined_mocktest}.
 Using method 1, that considers the geometric mean of the individual likelihoods, we find a mean combined value of $\langle \alpha \rangle = 1.004$ with a mean combined error $\langle \sigma_\alpha \rangle = 0.022$.
 This mean error coincides perfectly with the $68\%$ distribution of combined best-fit $\alpha$ values and is smaller than the standard deviation $\sigma_{\rm std}$.
 The pull statistics using $d_{\rm norm}$ agree to within $5\%$ with that corresponding to a unitary Gaussian.
 For method 2 we first measure the Pearson correlation coefficient from all the mock measurements, yielding $\rho = 0.893$.
-Using this value we estimate the weight per mock and the combined $\alpha$ statistics (we eliminate around $35\%$ of the mocks for which $w<0$ or $w>1$).
+Using this value we estimate the weight per mock and the combined $\alpha$ statistics as shown in \autoref{tab:combined_mocktest}.
+Alternatively, we also tried using the weights derived from the mean error of the mocks, yielding very similar statistics (not explicitly shown here).
+In method 2, we eliminated by default the mocks that have negative values for either of the weights, this is 35\% of the mocks.
+Given how often this happens, we also tried including those mocks in the ensemble, only resulting in very minor changes to the statistics in \autoref{tab:combined_mocktest}.
+We do not enter into details these alternative methods and we do not include their values in \autoref{tab:combined_mocktest}, as neither of them is chosen as the fiducial option.
+We leave for Y6 a more detailed exploration of the methods for the combined constraints.

 The results using method 2 are very consistent with those from method 1, with a slightly larger deviation from Gaussian statistics.
 In all, both methods produce very similar final results but we will consider method 1 as our fiducial.
 The improvement on the measurement error coming from the combination of ACF and APS is of $\sim 5\%$ on the mocks.